 Please note that there is no expectation of employment at the end of the internship.
 Interns are not eligible to apply for staff positions within UNHCR during the period of internship and for the six months immediately following the internship expiration date.
 However, no break after the internship is required should an Intern be willing to apply for an assignment on an affiliated workforce contract (UNHCR Individual Consultant/Contractor, UNOPS Individual Contractor Agreement).

-• Are you eligible to apply?
+Are you eligible to apply?

-• What will you learn?
+What will you learn?

 What is the duration of the internship?

 Internships may be either on a full-time or a part-time basis.
-They normally last three months with possibility of extension up to a six-month period.

 Is the internship paid?

-Internships are not remunerated.
+Internship are not remunerated.
 Accommodation, travel, visas and living costs are the responsibility of Interns or their sponsoring institutions.